What Is a Dieline? Guide to Packaging Design Templates

 What is a Dieline?

-A dieline is a template used in the packaging and printing industries that guarantees that the layout of a physical package design is proper before it is put into production.
+A dieline defines the printed part of a package from the unprinted part.
+It used in the packaging and printing industries that guarantees that the layout of a physical package design is proper before it is put into production.
 Usually created by a packaging designer, a dieline is a flat diagram that includes symbols to show the fold and cut lines of a package.

 Types of Lines in the Dieline